Xen Kria SOM Starter Kits Support

 #then remove the SD card and reinsert and go back to the beginning of this section to start from creating partition 3 again.

-Now partition 3 is ready as well.
+Now partition 3 is also ready.

-Boot XEN On Target
+Boot Xen On Target

 load mmc 1:1 0xc00000 xen_boot_sd.scr #KV260 only!